anhtu91/homeautomation/README.md

 # Home Automation
-Python code in raspberry, arduino code with sensor and mqtt protocol
+Using ESP8266 with sensor and mqtt protocol (ARDUINO)